iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> Failure is acceptable.
-Not trying is a whole different ball park.
+> Not doing it is certainly the best way to not getting it.
 >
-> — Michael Jordan
+> — Wayne Gretzky

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->